Some genetic differences are obvious and provide clear physical advantages in different sports.

 Even if you don't immediately recognise either of the athletes pictured above, you could probably guess which is the gymnast and which is the basketball player.

-Shaquille O'Neal could have trained 8 hours a day, 7 days a week, with the world's best gymnastics coach, and he would still never have been able to do backflips on a balance beam the way Simone Biles can, no matter how much glitter he put on his leotard.
+Shaquille O'Neal could have trained 8 hours a day, 7 days a week, with the world's best gymnastics coach, and he would still never have been able to do backflips on a balance beam the way Simone Biles can.

 His seven feet (2.13m) tall frame is clearly more suited to other athletic pursuits, specifically slam-dunking a basketball one-handed into a ten feet high basketball net.